Return to Common Sense

 - Excessive focus on re-election detracts from serving the public.

-Electoral College is an anachronism designed to protect states rights and power.
+Electoral College is designed to protect states rights and power.

 - Electoral college was designed to maintain the balance between state power and direct democracy based on pure number of votes.

 - Each state is separate election with winner getting all the votes.